Darlene M. Plummer

 Property Valuation Administrator

 The PVA offers a free Basic Property Search that will help you find information on property ownership and assessed property value.
 You can search by Name, Location, PIDN, Deed or Subdivision.
-If you are looking for more detailed information, a Subscription Search Service is available that provides more detailed information such as transfer history, property photos, improvement characteristics, property class, and tax information.
+If you are looking for more detailed information, a very affordable Subscription Search Service is available that provides more detailed information such as transfer history, improvement characteristics, property class, and tax information.

 The Subscription Search Service allows you to view the transfer history for any property in Kenton County when available.
 With the Subscription Search Service, you can search by address, sale price and date range, parcel ID, owner, or by legal description.